a-bishop/camlink-scraper/README.md

 ### Description

-Uses the Selenium library with Beautiful Soup, to log in, scrape Camosun student timetable information by term, and export the data to a CSV file, or optionally a JSON file, for use elsewhere.
+Uses the Selenium library with Beautiful Soup to log in, scrape Camosun student timetable information by term, and export the data to a CSV or JSON file.
 An example of how the info can be used to build a weekly class schedule is [hosted here](https://github.com/a-bishop/react-view-timetable).

 ### Instructions